Meet Georgia Tech's junior tennis player from Atlanta

 64-player singles draw, 32-team doubles draw begins Thursday at Disney

 Many of the nation's top players from Georgia and Florida to participate

 General Info: Transferred from Georgia where he enjoyed success in the fall of 2012 but saw little action in the spring of 2013 ...
 Sat out the 2011-12 season as a red-shirt ...
 Established himself as a middle-of-the-order singles player for the Yellow Jackets before a debilitating hip injury forced him to the sidelines ...
-Underwent surgery to correct and is expected back on the court in the fall.
+Underwent surgery to correct and returned to the court in the fall.

 Went 3-4 in singles and 4-4 in doubles in Tech's first eight dual matches of the spring before being sidelined by a hip injury ...
 Played mostly at No. 4 in the singles lineup and at No. 2 in doubles ...
 In the fall achieved a 4-2 record in singles while also earning a 2-3 mark in doubles play...
 Defeated Georgia's Hernus Pieters, ranked 72nd in the nation and 5th regionally, in the USTA/ITA Southeast Regional...
 Reached the consolation doubles semifinals (with Carlos Benito) in the same event.